pingcap/docs-dm/en/maintain-dm-using-tiup.md

     > **Note:**
     >
     > You need to create a topology file, which includes only the description of the new nodes, not the existing nodes.
+    > > For more configuration items (such as the deployment directory), refer to [TiUP configuration parameter examples](https://github.com/pingcap/tiup/blob/master/examples/dm/topology.example.yaml).

     ```yaml
     ---